-We evaluate our aKANs architecture on regression and classification benchmarks using experimentally calibrated surrogate models together with experimental hardware measurements.
+We evaluate our aKAN architecture on regression and classification benchmarks using experimentally calibrated surrogate models together with experimental hardware measurements.
 For representative function-approximation tasks, aKANs reach $\mathrm{MSE}\sim10^{-2}$ (and below for selected cases) and approach the performance of software MLP baselines, including MLPs with tanh activation function, at comparable model sizes.
 Using measured RNPU characteristics ($\sim$50 nW power, $\sim$1 $\mu$m$^{2}$ footprint, $\sim$10 ns intrinsic response time \cite{Reza2025}) and realistic mixed-signal peripheral assumptions, our system-level hardware estimates indicate up to three orders of magnitude lower energy per inference than a digital fixed-point MLP at similar error levels, while reducing the estimated silicon area by roughly one order of magnitude at sub-micosecond latency.
+Although the quantitative system-level estimates are based on a representative device, we further show that aKAN functionality is robust to device-to-device variability by evaluating inference with multiple surrogate models calibrated to different physical RNPUs.
 These results position aKANs as a route toward compact, low-power edge inference where programmable nonlinear transformations are implemented directly in matter.

 We employ a hybrid training and validation workflow that (a) trains the RNPUs to identify control voltages that give a desired nonlinear edge function, and (b) validates nonlinear functions by performing experimental measurements.
-Thus, we first develop a data-driven surrogate model of the devices that allows for end-to-end training in software using backpropagation \cite{RuizEuler2021}.
-This surrogate model captures how steady-state output current of an RNPU depends on the applied input voltage at a chosen input electrode and on the set of control voltages applied to the remaining six electrodes, which makes gradient-based optimization possible.
+Thus, we first develop data-driven surrogate models for six devices that allow for end-to-end training in software using backpropagation \cite{RuizEuler2021}.
+A surrogate model captures how the steady-state output current of an RNPU depends on the applied input voltage at a chosen input electrode and on the set of control voltages applied to the remaining six electrodes, which makes gradient-based optimization possible.
 We then embed the surrogate model into Brains-Py, an open-source material-learning framework \cite{AlegreIbarra2023}, which can include multiple RNPUs as well as the surrounding circuit-level degrees of freedom required by our architecture (for example, electrode selection via the input router, programmable output gains, and optional skip connections inside the edge processor).